489th Attack Squadron: World War I

 In January 1918 a new numbering scheme for aero squadrons was set up.
 The numbers 400 through 599 were reserved for Aero Squadrons (Construction).
-The 77th became the 489th Aero Squadron (Construction).
+The 77th was redesignated as the 489th Aero Squadron (Construction).
 It served in France building facilities.
 The 489th returned to the States in February 1919 and went to Camp Stuart, Virginia.
 In March 1919 it was demobilized at Camp Lee, Virginia.

 Organized Reserve

 The first 489th Bombardment Squadron was constituted in the Organized Reserve in March 1924 and allotted to the Ninth Corps Area.
 The squadron was manned in 1925 at Boeing Field, near Seattle, Washington.
 It was assigned to the 349th Bombardment Group from 22 October 1925 until c.
 June 1929 for mobilization as part of the General Headquarters Reserve.
-The 489th was one of the few Air Corps units in the Organized Reserve that possessed facilities, equipment and aircraft between the wars.
-In June 1932, the squadron was consolidated with the World War I Aero Squadron.
+The 489th was one of the few Air Corps units in the Organized Reserve that possessed facilities, equipment and, aircraft between the wars, including Curtiss B-2 Condor bombers.
+In June 1932, the 489 Aero Squadron was reconstituted and consolidated with the 489 Bombardment Squadron.
 The unit typically conducted its inactive training at Pearson Field or in Seattle.
-It performed its summer training at various Air Corps installations on the Pacific coastal region.
+It performed its summer training at various Air Corps installations in the Pacific coastal region.
 The squadron was disbanded, along with all other Organized Reserve Air Corps units on 31 May 1942 and its remaining personnel were called to active duty individually.